daniel-mckemie/weather-sonification/README.md

 # Weather Sonification App

-Website application built in React that takes in a zip code, and returns the real-time data of the weather in that location in the form of sound; using the Weather API and the Web Audio API.
+A real-time data sonifier built in React, that reads the weather based on City/Country or Zip Code within the United States.
+Returns a group of weather information from the Open Weather Map and sonifies it using the Web Audio API/R-Audio library.